ginkgobioworks/plotly-plot/README.md

 `wct -p` will keep the browsers alive after test runs (refresh to re-run).

 `wct test/some-file.html` will test only the files you specify.

+### Travis

+On every merge request in this repo, linting and tests will automatically be performed by travis-ci.

 ### NPM